flatironinstitute/gp-shootout/README.md

 ### Usage

-From MATLAB, first run `startup` to add required paths and apply useful settings.
+If you did not start MATLAB from the top-level directory, then run `startup` to add required paths and apply useful settings.

+Look in `drivers` for example scripts.
 You may try to run `expt` for a demo.

 to do: minimally complete example...